anderspitman/awesome-tunneling/README.md

 * [CloudFlare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup) - Excellent free option.
 Nicely integrates tunneling with the rest of Cloudflare's products, which include DNS and auto HTTPS.
 Client [source code](https://github.com/cloudflare/cloudflared) is Apache 2.0 licensed and written in Golang.
 * [Microsoft Dev Tunnels](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/overview) - Not as useful for self-hosting (no custom domains and it shows warnings when people visit the URLs), but a solid option for dev work.
 * [Livecycle Docker Extension](https://hub.docker.com/extensions/livecycle/docker-extension) - Offer much more than just tunneling.
 Have a collaboration layer (Dashboard) that allows you to bring collaborations, debug, and gather feedback from the people you are working with.
 Share HTTPS URLs.
-* [Beeceptor](https://beeceptor.com/) - Goes beyond tunneling.
+* [Beeceptor](https://beeceptor.com/local-tunnel/) - Goes beyond tunneling.
 Rest API mocking and intercepting tool.
-You can view the live requests and send mocked response.
+You can view the live requests and send mocked responses.
 Written in JavaScript.
 * [Pinggy](https://pinggy.io/) - SSH based single command HTTPS / TCP / TLS tunnels, no downloads required.
 Rich terminal interface and a web debugger.
 Free tier - 60 min timeout.
 Paid tier allows custom domains with built-in Let's Encrypt certificates.
 * [Loophole](https://loophole.cloud/) - Offers end-to-end TLS encryption with the client automatically getting certs from Let's Encrypt.
 QR codes for URL sharing.
-Client is open source.
+The client is open source.
 Can serve a local directory over WebDAV.
 MIT License.
 Written in Go.
 * [localhost.run](https://localhost.run/) - Simple hosted SSH option.
 Supports custom domains for a cost.
 * [Packetriot](https://packetriot.com) - Comprehensive alternative to ngrok.
 HTTP Inspector, Let's Encrypt integration, doesn't require root and Linux repos for apt, yum and dnf.
 Enterprise licenses and self-hosted option.
 * [Horizon Tunnel](https://hrzn.run/) - Easy to use HTTP(S) and websocket tunneling aimed at development.
 Free tier available.
 Fixed URL is part of paid plans.
 * [Hoppy](https://hoppy.network/) - WireGuard-based.
 Provides static IPv4 and IPv6 addresses for your machines, which is a simple and useful level of abstraction.
 Targeted towards self-hosters and people behind NATs.
 * [gw.run](https://gw.run/) - Specifically focusing on securely exposing internal web apps to a group of people; not for publicly facing apps.
 Share access via email address then allow users to log in with common login providers like Google.
 * [SSHReach.me](https://sshreach.me/) - Paid SSH-based option.
-Uses a simple python script.
+Uses a simple Python script.
 * [KubeSail](https://kubesail.com/) - Company offering tunneling, dynamic DNS, and other services for self-hosting with Kubernetes.
 * [inlets](https://inlets.dev/) - Used to be [open source](https://github.com/inlets/inlets-archived); now focused on a polished commercial offering.
 Designed to work well with Kubernetes.
 * [LocalToNet](https://localtonet.com/) - Supports UDP.
 Free for a single tunnel.
 Paid supports custom domains.